Shopify/app_profiler/README.md

   # ...
 end

-report.view # opens the profile locally in speedscope.
+report.view # opens the profile locally in speedscope or firefox profiler, as appropriate
 ```

 Profile files can be found locally in your rails app at `tmp/app_profiler/*.json`.